IeuanK/AITodo/README.md

 The project is configured for automatic deployment to GitHub Pages:

 1. Push changes to `main` branch
-2. GitHub Actions automatically builds and deploys
+2. GitHub Actions automatically builds, merges to the `gh-pages` branch, and deploys from there
 3. Site is live at `https://[username].github.io/AITodo/`

 ### Manual Build